dulvui/99managers-futsal-edition/README.md

 Check out all licenses and copyrights holders [here](REUSE.toml).
 The corresponding full license texts can be found in the [LICENSES/](./LICENSES/) directory.

+# Trademark
+The "99 Managers" name is a registered Trademark of Simon Dalvai.